 Here's an uncomfortable truth: the people responsible for keeping your workforce mentally healthy are struggling more than anyone else.
-The HSE's 2024 data reveals that healthcare workers - the very professionals delivering your EAP services, occupational health support, and mental health interventions - have the worst psychological wellbeing of any sector in the UK.
+National workplace health statistics consistently show healthcare workers - the very professionals delivering your EAP services, occupational health support, and mental health interventions - among the worst-affected sectors for work-related stress, depression and anxiety in the UK (HSE publishes sector rates annually).

-Healthcare workers scored 5.4 on the GAD7 anxiety scale and 6.2 on the PHQ9 depression measure.
-To put that in perspective, these scores are significantly worse than retail workers (who we know face enormous pressure) and tech workers (despite their well-documented burnout issues).
-We're asking people in psychological crisis to be the guardians of everyone else's mental health.
+On standardised, non-diagnostic measures, healthcare consistently reports worse anxiety and low mood than retail (who face enormous pressure) and tech (despite well-documented burnout).
+We're asking people under the greatest psychological strain to be the guardians of everyone else's mental health.

 The data doesn't lie - but it raises serious questions

-The HSE findings show healthcare consistently at the bottom of every wellbeing metric.
-Higher anxiety, higher depression, more stress-related absence, and crucially - lower job resources to cope with these demands.
+HSE's published sector statistics show human health and social work consistently among the highest rates of work-related stress, depression and anxiety, with more stress-related absence and, crucially, lower job resources to cope with these demands.
 This isn't just about individual suffering; it's about system failure.

 When your EAP counsellor is experiencing clinical levels of anxiety, or your occupational health adviser is battling depression, what does that mean for the quality of support your people receive?
 It's not about questioning their professionalism - healthcare workers are remarkably resilient and committed.
 But resilience has limits, and those limits are being tested daily.